Seaweed, a common ingredient in some Asian cuisine, is now widely available in the United States as a snack, meal ingredient, and dietary supplement.

 In addition to their use for sushi, nori sheets can also easily be used to replace tortilla bread when making wraps.

-Fresh wakame and sea lettuce can be easily tossed with a little rice vinegar, sesame oil and sesame seeds to make a delicious salad.
+You can toss fresh wakame and sea lettuce with a little rice vinegar, sesame oil, and sesame seeds to make a delicious salad.

 Spirulina and chlorella can be incorporated into smoothies, while kelp can be used instead of salt to add flavor to just about anything.

 Seaweed can be purchased in most Asian supermarkets.
-It can be incorporated into a wide variety of dishes including soups, salads, smoothies, stews and even baked goods.
+It can be incorporated into a wide variety of dishes including soups, salads, smoothies, stews, and even baked goods.